AR-sieve Bootstrap for High-dimensional Time Series: Simulation studies

 \section{Simulation studies}

-In this section, we first study the performance of AR-sieve bootstrap confidence intervals for the mean statistics, where empirical coverage probabilities are computed, and the impacts of sample size $T$, data dimension $N$ and factor strength are discussed.
-Secondly, we examine the proposed AR-sieve bootstrap method's performance on constructing confidence intervals for the eigenvalues of the symmetrised autocovariance matrix.
-These types of statistical inference are particularly important for high-dimensional factor modelling.
+In this section, we evaluate the finite-sample performance of the proposed AR-sieve bootstrap confidence intervals for the mean statistics.
+We compute empirical coverage probabilities and discuss the impacts of sample size $T$, data dimension $N$, and factor strength under strong factor scenarios.
+Comprehensive additional simulation results are provided in Appendix~\ref{1:sec:Appendix_C} of the Supplementary Material.
+These include: (1) an examination of the proposed method's performance in constructing confidence intervals for the eigenvalues of the symmetrized autocovariance matrix; and (2) a comparison with the standard moving block bootstrap method for vector time series to demonstrate the curse of dimensionality in high-dimensional settings.